John Hunyadi: The national hero

 Hunyadi was "recognised as being Hungarian..." and "frequently called Ugrin Janko, 'Janko the Hungarian'" in the Serbian and Croatian societies of the 15th century, while another bugarštica makes him of Serbian origin.
 According to a bugarštica (a Serbian popular poem), he was the son of Despot Stefan Lazarević and Stefan's alleged wife, a girl from Hermannstadt/Nagyszeben (present-day Sibiu, Romania).
 Actually, the Despot did not father any children.
 He is also portrayed as an ardent supporter of the Catholicization of Orthodox peoples.

 In Bulgarian folklore, the memory of Hunyadi was preserved in the epic song hero character of Yankul(a) Voivoda, along with Sekula Detentse, a fictitious hero perhaps inspired by Hunyadi's nephew, Thomas Székely.

 He was subsidiary to Roger de Flor as the role model for the fictional character of Tirant lo Blanc, the epic romance written by Joanot Martorell, published in Valencia in 1490.
 They both shared, for instance, the device of a raven on their shield.

 Nicolaus Olahus was the nephew of John Hunyadi.

 In 1515, the English printer Wynkyn de Worde published a long metrical romance called 'Capystranus', a graphic account of the defeat of the Turks.

 In 1791, Hannah Brand produced a new play called 'Huniades or The Siege of Belgrade', which played to a packed house in the King's Theatre, Norwich.

 Iancu de Hunedoara National College in Hunedoara, Romania is named after him.

+In popular culture

+Hungarian genre author Mór Bán wrote a thirteen-part historical fantasy adventure book series about a fictionalized biography of Hunyadi, released between 2008 and 2023.

+The book series was adapted to a television miniseries, Rise of the Raven, released in 2025.
+The series features over 600 international actors, and the production is unique in that the actors speak in their native languages, adding to its historical authenticity.
+In Rise of the Raven, John Hunyadi devotes his life to defending Europe against the Ottoman invasion.
+Amid political intrigue and betrayal, and conspiracies between noble families from Hungary, Austria, Italy, Poland, Serbia, his key allies are his wife Elizabeth, who fights alongside him, and Mara, his first love, who becomes Sultan Murad's concubine.
+As the Ottoman Empire mobilizes an enormous army to conquer Hungary, Hunyadi leads his smaller but formidable forces into battle, sealing a hard-fought victory at the Siege of Belgrade.